 “the changing face of modern britain”

 Why is cohabiting so popular among modern families?
-The positives and benefits of cohabiting are so huge and are definitely worth considering.
-From financial benefits to personal freedom, cohabiting can provide new families with modern flexibility that marriage may not.
+The positives and benefits of cohabiting are so massive and are worth considering.
+From financial services to personal freedom, cohabiting can provide new families with modern flexibility that marriage may not.